 - Rank over 65,000 keywords on the first page

 - Generate millions of views

-So drop your email below, and you’ll not only receive our process documents on turning any writer into an SEO content writer, but you’ll also get our process to make data driven keyword decisions when it’s ready.
+So drop your email below.
+For now, you’ll not only receive our process documents on turning any writer into an SEO content writer.
+Once we have finished it, you’ll also get our process document on making data-driven keyword decisions.

-If you can’t wait, and you’re eager to start implementing right now.
+If you can’t wait, and you’re eager to start implementing right now, drop your email above.

 Watch the video below to see how I outranked Shopify and Instagram for their own brand for my former employer just by creating more relevant, higher quality content.

-Then use ahrefs keyword research process until you receive my data driven keyword research process via email.
+Then use the Ahrefs keyword research process until you receive my data-driven keyword research process via email.